 In 2006 Karel Loprais got a career-threatening injury during the rally which put an end to his racing.
 Then Ales decided to fill his uncle’s shoes, and took part in the Dakar Rally 2007 as a pilot of a truck and got a prize place.

 In 2008 and 2009 Ales took the bronze in the Central Europe Rally and the Silk Way Rally.

 Ales’ InstaForex Loprais Team won the long-awaited gold medal in the Silk Way Rally 2011, the second worlds’ largest rally, after its renewal and the beginning of cooperation with InstaForex.

 During the Dakar Rally 2012 Ales came within an inch of winning the overall race, when he got into a terrible accident followed by a long-term recovery from injuries.
 That summer, Ales and his InstaForex Loprais Team vied with the rally favorite De Rooy for the first place in the Silk Way Rally 2012 one more time, but at the last but one stage they both had technical problems and dropped out from the race.
-This year Ales is said to be one of the favorites in the Dakar Rally 2013.
+Ales was one of the favorites in the Dakar Rally 2013.
 He was the leader of one stage and finished in the top three in other stages.
 Behind the wheel of his truck No. 503 Ales showed the best speed and a flawless performance among the rest participants.
 But during one of the stages the Tatra’s engine failed, so the team lost 2 hours and the leadership.
 Despite its struggles, the team could not make up for lost time.
 However, according to racing experts and journalists, Ales was the best pilot of the Rally Dakar 2013.

 Ales tirelessly continues to compete with his rivals and never despairs in the moments of bad luck, because rallies are neither work nor hobby for him; they are the story of his family and his life.